Mwaldemar/logbook/posts/log2.md

 ![alt text for screen readers](/secondweek2.png "Third task")

-After this task i was cleaning up some styling documents and removing parts that are not used for the website anymore.
+After this task i started doing my next task, which was to clean up some styling documents and remove parts that are not used for the website anymore.
 My mentor prepared me different styling documents, that became increasingly comprehensive and harder to clean up, but i managed to finish some of it before the week ended.